 Your Case Will Get

-TheĀ Attention It Deserves
+The Attention It Deserves

-What Happens If You Miss the Statute of Limitations in Indiana?
+What Happens if You Miss the Statute of Limitations in Indiana?

-If you wait too long to file your personal injury claim in Indiana, the court can dismiss your case, preventing you from seeking compensation for your losses.
+If the statute of limitations expires, the court can dismiss your case, preventing you from seeking compensation for your financial losses.
 Therefore, we recommend contacting a personal injury attorney quickly after your accident.

 What Are Some Exceptions to the Statute of Limitations?